-Kilkern & Vac UK massive investment in Vac Ex technology leads to profitable expansion & safer civil engineering sites.
+Kilkern & VAC UK massive investment in vacuum excavation technology leads to profitable expansion & safer civil engineering sites

 27th Jan 2021